brodieaustin/poisoned-well-novel/poisoned-well.md

 "I'm Jory.
 And the man, who called him Quill, said that you would come.
 That I should watch for you."

 Manan struggled to sit up.
 Her body was on fire, but she her mind felt cloudy.
 The boy's face kept going in and out of focus.
 Did he say that he was Quill?
 Quill was not a boy, as he?
-Maybe he had been and he was so good at diguise that she thought he was an older man.
-She started to laught at the thought of being led here by a fuzzy faced boy.
-She trired to stand, but fell back and crashed into the side of the wagon, banging her head.
+Maybe he had been and he was so good at disguise that she thought he was an older man.
+She started to laugh at the thought of being led here by a fuzzy faced boy.
+She tried to stand, but fell back and crashed into the side of the wagon, banging her head.

 The boy asked if she was okay, but she kept laughing.
 "You're Quill?
 You're just a boy!
 And I'm a mouse!
 I'm a mouse!"